estafyn/Empire-of-Cards/src/assets/content/Technical Documents/Species Domestication Timeline.md

 # Species Domestication Timeline

-This document outlines when and how various species were domesticated throughout cassowary civilization's development between 90,000-80,000 BCE, connecting their evolutionary advantages to specific cultural needs.
+This document outlines when and how various species were domesticated throughout cassowary civilization's development, connecting their evolutionary advantages to specific cultural needs.
+For a complete chronology of cassowary development, see the [Timeline](../Timeline.md).

 ---